Available Location Monitoring Technology

 Curfew requires the participant to remain at an approved residence during set time periods of the day (e.g., between 8:00 p.m. and 6:00 a.m.).

+If ordered by the court, and consistent with case law, the officer may be authorized to establish the curfew time frame.
 A district’s local policy may establish specific criteria as a guide for officers to consider for determining curfew schedules.
-The following local policy wording is provided as an example: “No curfew schedule may be given before 0600 or after 2100, unless it is employment/medical related.”
+The following local policy wording is provided as an example: “No curfew schedule may be given before 0600 or after 1200, unless it is employment/medical related."

 If curfew scheduling exceeds 16 hours outside of the residence (within a 24-hour period), court permission or supervisory approval should be sought and documented in the chronological record.